ngorm/ngorm/README.md

 # NGORM

- The fork of gorm,The fantastic ORM library for Golang, that focus on
+ The fork of gorm,The fantastic ORM( Object Relational Mapping) library for Golang, that focus on

 * Performance
 * Maintainability